 White Sox hurler Red Faber hurls only 67 pitches in his complete-game 4-1 victory over the Senators.
 The future Hall of Fame right-hander's low-pitch count is assisted when he needs to throw only three pitches to retire the side in both the third and fifth innings.

-At the Baker Bowl Ducky Medwick hits two home runs and two doubles.
+At Philadelphia's Baker Bowl, Ducky Medwick hits two home runs and two doubles.
 The Cardinal outfielder's 12 total bases contribute to the Redbirds' 15-3 rout over the Phillies.

 After five undistinguished seasons of being called the Bees, the National League franchise in Boston is once again known as the Braves.
 New owners had hoped to change the team's image by renaming the franchise.